 - Crescent tail is a good all-round conditions option.
 It provides a good grip on the wave, and it is easier for the riders to position their hips on the board to catch waves or paddle out;

-- Bat tail is better in weaker surf conditions and/or unpredictable waves due to its increased floatation.
+- Bat tail is better in weaker surf conditions and/or unpredictable waves due to its increased flotation.
 This also makes it a better choice for heavier riders.
-Gaining more speed is also a result of the extra floatation, however, it may come with a looser feel at the back of the board.
+Gaining more speed is also a result of the extra flotation, however, it may come with a looser feel at the back of the board.

 5. Choosing size

 Picking the right size board is important for bodyboards.
 Apart from your height, the choice of size depends also on the type of waves you will be riding.
 If you will be riding bigger waves, you will need the control and maneuverability of a smaller board.
 If you ride in weaker conditions, the floatability of bigger boards will come in handy.

 However, it is crucial to keep in mind that the board still needs to fit your height and weight!
 If you pick a board that is too long, your knees are going to hit the tail while paddling with your fins.
 On the other hand, a board that is too small will not offer enough flotation.
 An option to adjust buoyancy without interfering with the board length is to pick a wider/narrower board.